frederickm13/frederickm13.github.io/pages/index.md

 # Home
 Hello, and welcome to my website!
 Please feel free to reach out to me with any questions and/or comments.
 Additionally, I would like to invite you to re-visit this site frequently to check back for more content.

-## Articles
+## Recent Content
-Please find below the five most recent articles posted to this site.
-To view all articles, please click the "View All Articles" link below.
+Please find below the most recent content posted to this site.
+To view all articles, projects, or search all content please use the respective links in the site's navigation.

 <ul class="list-group list-group-flush pb-2">
     {% for post in site.posts limit:5 %}